Evolutionary-Neural Hybrid Agents for Architecture Search: Experiments

 \subsection{NASBench}

-We perform the same comparison using NASBench dataset \citep{DBLP:journals/corr/abs-1902-09635}, where the agents search for network architectures for CIFAR-10 classification task in a confined search space, which consists of approximately 423k unique architectures.
+We perform the same comparison using NASBench \citep{DBLP:journals/corr/abs-1902-09635}, where the agents search for network architectures for CIFAR-10 classification task in a confined search space, which consists of approximately 423k unique architectures.
 We compare the same agents as in Section~\ref{toy}: Random, Evolutionary, Neural and \shortname, and for Neural and \shortname \ agents we consider training them with either Reinforce or PQT.

-We used the hyperparameters from Section~\ref{toy} as starting point and optimized for mutation probability, learning rate and entropy penalty if applicable.
-PQT maximizes the log likelihood of top 20\% trials for both Neural and \shortname \ agents.
-The optimized values for other hyperparameters are listed in Appendix~\ref{appendix:nasbench}.
+We again tuned the hyperparameters for all the agents, and report the final values in Appendix~\ref{appendix:nasbench}.
 We show the results of the comparison in Figure~\ref{fig:nasbench}.

-There are many similarities between Figures~\ref{fig:toy_task} and \ref{fig:nasbench}, but a key feature that sets NASBench apart from ``Learn to count" is that the best reward achieved by Random Search (gray curve) is significantly better for NASBench than for ``Learn to count".
-This is because the majority of network architectures give reward (validation accuracy) of more than 0.8.
-However, many attempts of Random Search get reward of 0, which brings down the average reward to \textasciitilde{}0.7.
-This sparse distribution also explains the dramatic improvement of \shortname \ and Evolutionary agents at the very beginning, where they get early advantage from mutating good trials.
+There are many similarities between Figures~\ref{fig:toy_task} and \ref{fig:nasbench}, but a key feature that sets them apart is that the quality achieved by Random Search is significantly better for NASBench than for ``Learn to count".
+This is because a large percentage of architectures give relatively low test regret (less than 0.01).

-Despite the differences mentioned above, we can draw a consistent conclusion from both lines of experiments. \shortname \ and Evolutionary agents perform well at the beginning.
-Neural agent (trained with PQT) outperforms the Evolutionary agent when it collects a sufficient amount of samples to learn the pattern.
-On the other hand, \shortname \ combines the qualities of the Neural and Evolutionary agents to deliver the best result.
+Despite the difference mentioned above, we can draw consistent conclusions from both lines of experiments.
+Firstly, PQT outperforms Reinforce for both the Neural and the \shortname \ agent.
+Secondly, \shortname \ combines the qualities of the Neural and Evolutionary agents to deliver the best result.